leta-krahenbuhl/notebooks/README.md

 - App is extended to combine journals, lists and trackers
 - Helps evaluate where you are in your life, makes you think about your goals and helps building healthy habits that will help you achieve these
-- An archive of your life you can look back on to simply reminisce or to see how far you have come
-- App helps you get started with suggestions where to start
+- App helps you get started with suggestions where to start:
   - Start with one notebook per year.
 In that:
   - Create a gratitude journal.
 Create a new page every day and write down three things you’re grateful for or proud of.
 Link to article of mental health benefits of doing this.
   - Create a list page and write down goals you would like to achieve.
 Think of habits you’d like to build and where you want to be in a year / 5 years.
 Link to article of how setting goals improves success rate.